MozillaSecurity/FuzzManager/README.md

 ### Using the automated submit method

 If your crashes can be reproduced on the command line by just running a command with your testcase, then you can use the automated submit method (`--autosubmit` in the command line client) and just pass the failing command line to the client.
 The client will automatically run the target program, gather crash and program configuration and submit it to the server.
-Of course this mode requires that both the global configuration file as well as the binary configuration file are present.
+Of course this mode requires that both the global configuration file and the binary configuration file are present.

 ## Web Interface Usage and Workflow